tnear/linux/Callgrind.md

 ```

 ### KCachegrind
-KCacheGrind is a UI used for analyzing Callgrind results.
+KCachegrind is a UI used for analyzing Callgrind results.
 ```bash
 $ kcachegrind callgrind.out.XXXX
 ```